 3) Relax the brain before bed time.

 Have a wind-down routine before bedtime.
 Things such as stretching, meditation, face cleansing or writing down any concerns or tasks for the next day on a piece of paper.
-Try a hot bath with 1 – 2 cups of Epsom Salts to help raise your body temperature before you sleep, relax your muscles and reduce tension.
+Try a hot bath with 1 – 2 cups of Epsom Salts (click here for a selection of Epsom salts to choose from) to help raise your body temperature before you sleep, relax your muscles and reduce tension.

 4) Reduce bright light or blue light from your mobile/tablet.